RENCI/ctmd-dashboard/README.md

 We often need to do a complete redeploy, which involves repopulating the database.
 This runs into permission errors with the host's previously created data directory.
 Thus, in this case, delete the `./db/data` directory and run the above command.

+To repopulate the database from REDCap, once the application is running and accessible, navigate to the Data Management page.
+Then find the click the SYNC button.

 ## Dependencies

 External image on Docker Hub: `zooh/ctmd-pipeline-reload:0.2.16` (used by `./docker-compose.prod.yml`).